-I do not, for the life of me, understand why the cloth vs disposable battle became a “thing.”
-Somehow it is one of those topics where people will defend their choices as though it really fucking matters.
-You could make an argument on the environmental front, I suppose, but as long as your baby’s butt is covered (unless you’re doing elimination communication), it is no way a reflection of your ability to parent your child.
+I do not, for the life of me, understand why the cloth diapering vs disposable diapering battle became a “thing.”
+Somehow it is one of those topics where people will defend their choices as though it really fricking matters.
+You could make an argument on the environmental front, I suppose, but as long as your baby’s butt is covered (unless you’re doing elimination communication), it is in no way a reflection of your ability to parent your child.

 You can knock the difficulty of cloth way back by using a diaper service, but that has its own set of drawbacks, such as increased cost and being limited to certain types of diapers.

 For me, this is where I tend to get stuck.
 I can get cloth diaper laundry done, no problem, but then I can’t seem to manage to get any other laundry done.
 So we have clean diapers but the rest of us are wearing jeans of questionable integrity.

 Winner: Disposables, by a landslide (landfill?)

 The biggest difference in cost is whether you prefer to potentially pay less but pay it now, or if you would rather possibly pay more but spread it out over the years of diapering your kid.

 The cost also varies widely by type/brand.
 Generic disposables or crunchy, chemical-free, sustainable diapers with a layer of unicorn tears?
 Cheap prefolds with a cover or all-in-one diapers with the latest adorable prints?

 You can also buy used cloth diapers, or better yet, score some free hand-me-downs from a friend.
 They can be used for future children or resold.

 Many parents say their babies get far fewer rashes with cloth diapers.
 The chemicals in sposies can definitely irritate some babies’ skin.
 If you don’t get your cloth diapers clean it be irritating but can generally be solved by a change in routine.